Keyworth: Recreation

 The Keyworth Village Quiz is an annual quiz held in the Keyworth Village Hall between teams representing local organisations.
 The quiz, which began in 1976, runs for 7 or 8 weeks with teams competing in University Challenge style head-to-head matches.

+The Keyworth Charity Allotments was created by the Keyworth Inclosure Award of 1799 as the Poors' Land.
+Part of the original 4 acre site was sold to build houses on the Fairway housing estate in the early 1960s but the remaining 3 acres (1.2 hectares) provides over 100 plots for Keyworth and Stanton-on-the-Wolds residents to grow their own produce.

 Feargus The Musical, a musical based on the political life of Feargus O'Connor, an Irish Chartist leader, was first performed at the South Wolds Academy in November 2018.
 The musical was written by Keyworth resident Brian Lund and performed by a local cast including dancers from the Keyworth School of Theatre Dance.
 A second run with the same cast was held at the Nottingham Arts Theatre in November 2019.